What You’ll Learn 🎯

 Recalculating reference orbit

-From acquired raw data it is possible to define the reference orbit also in Analyze mode.
-To recalculate and store the reference orbit in Analyze mode, please follow the below steps:
+Using the acquired raw data, it is also possible to define the reference orbit in Analyze mode.
+To recalculate and store the reference orbit in Analyze mode, follow the steps below:

 1. Navigate to the pre-defined Reference orbit sub-display template: